Red River campaign: The campaign

 Kirby Smith had nearly 80,000 men to call upon, but was undecided where to move them to counter the three Union forces now known to be moving toward Shreveport.
 Taylor would never fight with more than 18,500 men throughout the entire campaign.

-By March 31, Banks's men had reached Natchitoches, only 65 miles south of Shreveport.
+By March 31, Banks' men had reached Natchitoches, only 65 miles south of Shreveport.
 Franklin's men had been delayed most of a week by rain, but it had not mattered because Admiral Porter had a similar delay trying to get his heaviest gunboats over the falls at Alexandria, which was covered with mines because the river had failed to achieve its seasonal rise in water level.
 Porter had also spent time gathering cotton in the interior, and Banks had conducted an election in the interim.
 Taylor now stationed himself 25 miles northwest at Pleasant Hill, still with fewer than 20,000 men.
 Once Banks had assembled more supplies, he continued advancing a week later.

 Constant cavalry and naval skirmishing had been going on since March 21.
-On April 2, Brigadier-General Albert L. Lee's division of Union cavalry collided with 1,500 arriving Confederate Texas cavalrymen.
+On April 2, Brigadier General Albert L. Lee's division of Union cavalry collided with 1,500 arriving Confederate Texas cavalrymen.
 These Confederates would continue to resist any Union advance.
-Union intelligence, meanwhile, had determined that there were additional forces besides Taylor and the cavalry up the road from them.
-All of the senior Union officers expressed doubts that there would be any serious Confederate opposition, except for the naval flotilla.
+Union intelligence, meanwhile, had determined that additional forces besides Taylor and the cavalry were up the road from them.
+All of the senior Union officers expressed doubts that any serious Confederate opposition would occur, except for the naval flotilla.
 Banks' army followed Taylor and the cavalry into a dense pine forest area away from the river, probably to keep them in their front.
 Approaching Pleasant Hill, the Union army was excessively strung out due both to the existence of only a few camping areas with water and the lack of monitoring of the position of the rear elements.
 Taylor kept moving back toward Shreveport.